hotzan0301/stockmarket/README.md

 - **Web Crawler**: An automated web crawler using AWS Lambda gathers stock market data from Yahoo Finance and stores it in an AWS S3 bucket.

+- **Backend Server**: The AWS EC2-based backend server manages web-crawled data from Lambda functions, storing it in an EC2-hosted MySQL database.
+It utilizes Django to serve data, acting as an intermediary for client interactions with the ChatGPT API, handling requests, and processing queries.

 - **ChatGPT API**: The system integrates with the OpenAI ChatGPT API, allowing users to send queries and receive AI-generated responses.

-- **Backend Server**: A backend server application acts as an intermediary between the client and the ChatGPT API.
-It receives user queries, fetches relevant data from the crawler's database, sends the query to the ChatGPT API, and returns the AI-generated response to the client.

-- **Client Interface**: A user-friendly web or mobile interface allows users to enter queries and engage in chat-based conversations.
-The interface communicates with the backend server to send queries and display responses.

-- **Query Processing**: The backend server processes user queries to understand intent and extract relevant information.
-It retrieves stock market data from the crawler's database based on user queries.

 ## Components